medford-group/bdqm-vip/syllabus.md

 -   1: No substantial progress is made towards goals (D)

-Similar to documentation, the accomplishments will be graded by your peers, and confirmed by the instructor.
-Importantly, the midterm assessment is only advisory, and students have an opportunity to **revise goals within 2 weeks of receiving the midterm assessment**.
+Students will have an opportunity to **revise goals within 2 weeks of receiving the midterm assessment**.
-The final grade will depend only on the revised goals.
-This means that the grade is controlled by two factors: i) ability to plan research and set realistic targets and ii) ability to achieve goals and deliver on a plan.
+The letter grade is controlled by two factors: i) ability to plan research and set realistic targets and ii) ability to achieve goals and deliver on a plan.